top of page

 If you want to know your future, look at your actions.

 Personally, I notice that I do not control my life, nor, I believe, does anyone else completely control theirs.
-I notice, that In spite of all that we do to make something happen, it may not happen and in spite of everything we do to prevent something from happening, it may happen.
-This makes me humble in the face of my lack of ability.
-It sensitizes me to force, power and intelligence that is far greater than myself.
-It opens me out like a sacrifice to what many call 'God.'
-I do not know who or what that is or means but I sense something, some Him or Her or Fate.
+I notice that despite everything we do to make something happen, it may not happen, and everything we do to prevent something from happening may happen.
+This humbles me in the face of my lack of ability.
+It sensitizes me to greater force, power, and intelligence than myself.
+It lays me out like a sacrifice to what many call 'God.'
+As far as 'God', I do not know who or what that is or means, but I sense something, some Him or Her, Intelligence, Power, Nature or Fate.

 Perhaps,